ThilinaRajapakse/simpletransformers/docs/_docs/28-seq2seq-specifics.md

 title: Seq2Seq Specifics
 permalink: /docs/seq2seq-specifics/
 excerpt: "Specific notes for Seq2Seq tasks."
-last_modified_at: 2020/07/21 01:30:41
+last_modified_at: 2020/07/23 23:56:17
 toc: true
 ---

-Sequence-to-Sequence models (`Seq2SeqModel`) where both the input and targets are text sequences.
+Sequence-to-Sequence models (`Seq2SeqModel`) are models where both the input and targets are text sequences.
 For example, translation and summarization are sequence-to-sequence tasks.

 Currently, three main types of Sequence-to-Sequence models are available.

 - BART *(Summarization)*
-- Marian *(Translation)*
+- MarianMT *(Translation)*
 - Encoder-Decoder *(Generic)*

 *Note that these models are not restricted to the specifed task.
 The task is merely given as an example.*